sunnySSY/learning_agent/README.md

 # Study Helper Agent

-A local-first study assistant built on LangChain + LangGraph and Qwen (Alibaba Cloud DashScope).
+A local-first study assistant built on LangChain + LangGraph and Qwen (can be replaced).
 Point it at your own lecture notes and textbooks, ask questions in natural language, and get answers that cite the exact page, heading, or line they came from.